Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: Introduction

 In the current study, we examine a QM scenario that includes neutrons alongside up and down quarks.
 We account for the interaction of neutrons as being dependent on their momentum, while quarks are treated as non-interacting and follow the statistics of a free Fermi gas.
 We develop a set of parameterized equations of state for quarkyonic matter, tailored to describe neutron star matter.
 The parameterization focuses on certain microscopic phenomenological parameters of classical QM.
 The impact of these parameters on the properties of neutron stars is thoroughly presented and analyzed.
 Particular emphasis is placed on correlating the QM parameters with the tidal deformability of neutron stars, a critical factor for deducing information about the interior structure of neutron stars.
 This quantity is especially important because it can now be measured observationally through the analysis of gravitational waves detected from neutron star binary mergers.
 One of the primary aims of this work is not only to reproduce the fundamental properties of neutron stars using this model but also to determine whether possible constraints can be placed on its parameterization.
 Specifically, efforts were made to introduce certain limitations on the model's parameterization by utilizing astrophysical observations.

-The paper is organized as follows: In Section II, we introduce two simple theoretical models, a pure neutron matter model and the NDU quarkyonic model, both with and without momentum-dependent interaction.
-In Section III we apply our models to neutron star structure.
+The paper is organized as follows: In Section II, we introduce two simple theoretical models, a pure neutron matter model and the NDU (neutrons, up and down quarks) quarkyonic model, both with a momentum-dependent interaction.
+In Section III we present a short introduction on neutron star structure.
 In Section IV, we discuss the results of the study, and in Section V, we conclude with our final remarks.